Download

 or her own personal interpretation of the song or

 aria.
-When the meaning of each word is known, the
+When knowing the meaning of each word, the

 singer can more effectively communicate with the